fortran-lang/stdlib/doc/specs/stdlib_io.md

 Experimental

 ### Description
+Display any type (`logical, integer, real, complex, character, string_type`) of scalar,
-Display any type of scalar, vector or matrix.
+and display some data type (`logical, integer, real, complex`) of vector or matrix.

 Make good use of similar to the following usage, can help you understand the data information in the `array`.
 ```fortran